Prathamesh-Shanbhag/oneledger-challenge/README.md

 This project was worked on by Harnoor Singh Reen, Harsaroop Singh, Anna Xing and Prathamesh Shanbhag for BorderHacks 2020.

-This project has won the OneLedger Challenge and was voted 2nd in the people's choice award!
+This project has won the OneLedger Challenge and was voted 2nd in the People's Choice Award at BorderHacks 2020!
 An amazing experience

 # Inspiration
 We wanted to learn some new technologies and the OneLedger Challenge had a huge learning curve for all of us